jraedisch/sudoku/README.md

 This project aims to implement different techniques for simplifying and solving sudokus.

+Beware of braking changes!
+The API is not stable at all!

 For good descriptions of some techniques check out [Sudoku of the Day](https://www.sudokuoftheday.com/techniques/) (no affiliation)!

 You can see the code in action [here](https://twitter.com/SudokuPur) (in German).